Overview of Environmental Management Plan Report

 Role of Environmental Management Plan

-The Role of EMPis as follows:
+The Role of EMP is as follows:

-Documents for Environmental Management Plan Report
+Necessary Papers for Environmental Management Plan Report

 Requirement of Environmental Management Plan Report Preparation